neo-project/neo-blockchain-toolkit/quickstart.md

     Note: The private keys for the accounts in this wallet are *not* encrypted.
           Do not use these accounts on MainNet or in any other system where security is a concern.

-$ neo-express transfer neo 100000000 genesis testWallet {
+$ neo-express transfer neo all genesis testWallet
+{
   "contract-context": {
     "type": "Neo.Network.P2P.Payloads.ContractTransaction",